What Is a Direct Stock Purchase Plan (DSPP)?

 Many blue-chip stocks tend to offer DSPPs.
 For example, let’s say Company X offers a plan that allows investors to buy $500 or more worth of company stock directly from it, up to $250,000 a year, with some service and transaction fees.

-Briefly returning to our vegetable analogy, buyers can sometimes get a better price from a farmer’s market, because the distributors and grocery stores may mark up their prices to cover their own costs.
-But many brokerage accounts now waive fees and commissions entirely for many investors, the difference is smaller than it used to be.
+However, because many brokerage accounts now waive fees and commissions entirely for many investors, the savings difference is smaller than it used to be.

 How To Invest in a DSPP

-They can also search on the Internet broadly to see which direct stock purchase plans are available.
-A service like Computershare provides a listing of companies that sell stocks through a DSPP.
+They can also search on the Internet to see which direct stock purchase plans are available.

 More specifically, if someone wants to buy stocks in this way, they typically open an account and make deposits into it.
 Usually, these deposits are automatically made monthly through an ACH funds transfer from the investor’s bank account.
 In some cases you can write checks as well.